ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

     <td>Intern</td>
   </tr>
   <tr>
-    <td>For Summer Specials and services, church family asked to sign up beforehand.<br>Spaces for newcomers built into total.
-Newcomers’ names and contact details requested on arrival. <br>For weddings, bride and groom asked to provide names of guests and contacts</td>
+    <td>For services, church family asked to sign up beforehand.<br>For smaller services e.g. midweek for students, invitations will be restricted and details taken at the door.<br>Spaces for newcomers built into total.
+Newcomers’ names and contact details requested on arrival. <br>For weddings and baptisms names of guests and contacts to be provided in advance by family.</td>
     <td>Information held in compliance with GDPR and retained for 21 days to be shared with Track &amp; Trace if requested as per government guidance on <a href="https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-places-of-worship-during-the-pandemic-from-4-july/covid-19-guidance-for-the-safe-use-of-places-of-worship-during-the-pandemic-from-4-july">safe use of places of worship</a> (section 4).
 (Church family having already given consent for details held in ChurchSuite database, only necessary to give newcomers information about GDPR)   </td>
     <td>Event organiser</td>
   </tr>
   <tr>
-    <td>If capacity is reached (see point 6 below), if no babies present, 2-3 of church family could go to balcony room and open windows.
-If more than this, ask those who live nearest to kindly forego their places.</td>
+    <td>If capacity is reached (see point 6 below), regulars will be asked to kindly forego their places.<br>Multiple services provide enough capacity that majority of people should be able to attend a Sunday service.</td>
-    <td>Brief staff and stewards</td>
+    <td>Brief staff and stewards<br>this shouldn't happen with booking system but conceivable if large numbers of newcomers turn up.</td>
     <td>Operations Manager </td>
   </tr>
   <tr>